TheMythMC/Barium/README.md

-# NOTE: BARIUM IS NOT READY, IT WILL NOT COMPILE
+# NOTE: BARIUM IS NOT READY, THE API ENDPOINT IS NOT IN PROD YET

 # Barium
 An auto-updater mod focused on being as reliable and user friendly as possible